 “So, do you mind telling me how you got my contact?”

 She spoke briefly of it, but I needed to hear her say it again.
 People tend to lie with a bit of truth sprinkled in.
 That’s what separates the good from the bad ones.
 The best, however, is that they might very well tell the whole truth, with one key detail missing.
-That’s why I prefer people repeat themselves, my attention to their eyes.
+That’s why I prefer people to repeat themselves, my attention to their eyes.

 Apparently, Grace received my contact details after reporting Delilah’s disappearance to the authorities.
 Sadly, she doesn’t come from a middle-class neighborhood.
 Law enforcement right now isn’t even prioritizing them.
 There is an order to things, meaning she was at the bottom.

-It didn’t stop one individual from providing some assistance in the form of my business card.
+However, it didn’t stop one individual from providing some assistance in the form of my business card.

 “He, He was a-about this this tall…”